 I’m a confirmed dilettante, a blasted butterfly, flitting from flower to flower.
 This has its good points—lots of variety of experience, for one.
 And its less good points—breadth at the expense of depth.

 As for the more conventional “about” information, I grew up in Minnesota but went to college at UC Berkeley and have lived in Portland, OR, since 1974.
 I am journalist who took early retirement (a buyout) in 2008.
-I do some editing for other people; I do some writing for myself.
+I did some editing for other people; I do some writing for myself.
+But ambitions of publishing my writing fell off when I discovered quilting in 2015.

-My days are full: reading, writing, sewing, quilting, knitting, walking, traveling, playing the violin at church and in bluegrass jams.
-I have a diagnosis of multiple sclerosis which slows me down, so it takes a long time to do many simple tasks, like cooking, which I love.
+My days are full: reading, writing, sewing, quilting, knitting, playing bluegrass and Irish tunes on my violin.
+I have a diagnosis of multiple sclerosis which slows me down, so it takes a long time to do many simple tasks.

 Most of the time I live in the present, my heart brimful of appreciation and gratitude.